Mary of Guelders: Trinity College Church

-Mary founded Trinity College Church ca. 1460 in memory of her husband.
+Mary founded Trinity College Church c.
+1460 in memory of her husband.
 The church, located in the area now known as Edinburgh's Old Town, was demolished in 1848 to make way for Waverley station, although it was partially reconstructed on a different site in 1870 under the name Trinity Apse.

 Upon her death, Mary was at first interred at Trinity College Church, but her body was moved to Holyrood Abbey in Edinburgh when discovered in 1848.
-David Laing, a member of the Society of Antiquaries of Scotland in 1848, stated that the move was made on July 15 of that year.
-However, Laing raised the possibility that the first female skeleton discovered at Trinity College Church and assumed to be the queen was not, in fact, Mary of Guelders.
-He argues that the second female skeleton discovered, which was in a more prominent location in the church and more likely to have been the site of a royal burial, could well have been Mary.
+David Laing, a member of the Society of Antiquaries of Scotland, stated that the move was made on July 15 of that year.
+However, Laing raised the possibility that the skeleton discovered at Trinity College Church and assumed to be the queen was not, in fact, Mary of Guelders.
+He argued that another female skeleton, discovered in a more prominent location in the church, and more likely to have been the site of a royal burial, could well have been Mary.
 That person was also reinterred at Holyrood.
 The first reinterment was in the royal vault; the second, near the entrance.
-Daniel Wilson, last surviving member of the Society of Antiquaries of Scotland, disputed Laing's theory and maintained that the first reburial was indeed that of Mary of Guelders.
-Wilson also explained that since Mary died before the building of the collegiate church was finished, her obsequies had been held at Brechin Cathedral before the burial at Trinity College Church.
+Daniel Wilson disputed Laing's theories and maintained that the first reburial was indeed that of Mary of Guelders.
+Wilson noted that since Mary died before the building of the collegiate church was finished, her obsequies had been held at Brechin Cathedral before the burial at Trinity College Church.